paulmotz/JavaScript30/readme.md

 Users can click to play a certain sound rather than just using the keyboard.

+Playback of sounds doesn't reset current playback in Safari.

 ## 2 - JS + CSS Clock

 I made every hand on the clock look unique.
 I also fixed a bug in the version of the code that I forked.